echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `stripe_webhookSecret` Stripe webhook secret
 * `stripe_automatic_tax_enabled` Enable Stripe automatic TAX
 * `stripe_webhook_ips` List of IP's that are allowed to access the stripe webhook endpoint
+* `stripe_webhookLocalEndpoint`: The local endpoint url for the receive of Stripe webhooks.
+Make it something unique and random so that its not easy to be hit by anyone.

 ## Player Specific